Your childcare rights: Scotland

 All childminders providing childcare for more than two hours a day for payment must register with the Care Inspectorate.
 Nannies do not need to register with the Care Inspectorate but agencies that introduce families to nannies do.

 You can read the inspection report for a childcare provider on the Care Inspectorate website.

 Education Scotland also inspects nurseries and pre-schools.
 These inspections focus on how well the childcare is helping children to learn and achieve, and check on the quality of education being provided.
 Education Scotland don’t currently inspect specialist education services for deaf children.

 You may be entitled to help with the costs of childcare.

 All three to four-year-olds are entitled to 600 hours of free childcare a year (or around 16 hours of free childcare a week during school term).

 If your child is two and you are receiving certain benefits (such as income support or Job Seeker’s Allowance), they will also be entitled to 600 hours of free childcare a year.

 You need to apply to the local authority for a free childcare place.
-You can either do this by contacting the local authority directly or via the Family Information Service for your area.
+You can either do this by contacting the local authority directly or via the Parent Club information for your area.

 Free childcare is available only from local authority or private nurseries who participate in the Private Childcare Partnership (PCP) scheme or pre-schools.
 More information on this should be available from your local Childcare/Family Information Service.
 Local authorities are expected to be flexible in how the childcare is provided in order to meet your needs.